Frederick E. Goodrich

 Frederick Elizur Goodrich (January 15, 1843 – January 12, 1925) was an American journalist and political figure who worked for The Boston Post for 54 years.

 Early life

-Goodrich was born on January 15, 1843, to Elizur Tryon and Mary Catherine (Beach) Goodrich.
+Goodrich was born in Hartford on January 15, 1843, to Elizur Tryon and Mary Catherine (Beach) Goodrich.
 He attended Hopkins Grammar School, Hartford Public High School, and Hartford Latin School.
 He graduated from Yale University in 1864.
-During his senior year he was a member of the Yale crew and president of the Beethoven Society.
+During his senior year he was a member of the Yale crew, member of Spade and Grave, and president of the Beethoven Society.

 Career

 Goodrich began his career as an assistant editor at the Trenton Monitor.
 In 1865 he became an editor for the Hartford Courant.
 In 1868 he began his long career at The Boston Post as an assistant editor.
 In 1873 he succeeded Charles Gordon Greene as the paper's editor-in-chief.

 In 1878, Goodrich left the post for a career in general literary works and public office.
 From 1879 to 1881 he was the private secretary to Boston mayor Frederick O. Prince.
 In 1883 the Democratic majority council elected Goodrich Boston city clerk over longtime nonpartisan incumbent Samuel F. McCleary Jr., ending the McCleary family's 60 year hold on the office.
 He was reelected in 1884, but was defeated in 1885.
 He then returned to journalism as an editorial writer for the Boston Advertiser.
 From 1888 to 1890 he was the chief clerk to Leverett Saltonstall II, collector of customs for the port of Boston.

 From 1890 to 1895, Goodrich was co-editor (with Edward Everett Hale) of the Boston Commonwealth.
 He then rejoined the Post as an editorial writer and continued writing for the paper until his death.
 He also authored two biographies - one on General Winfield Scott Hancock and another on President Grover Cleveland, wrote fiction for a number of magazines under the nom de plume Frederick Tryon, and served as an arts critic for various publications.